Camerash/flutter_scaffold/README.md

 ## What to expect

 This project provides:
+- Multi-flavor app for both iOS and Android
 - API client generation according to endpoints
 - JWT Token support
 - State management with BLoC